GNOME/gimp/devel-docs/README.md

   GIMP interface the widget you are interested to style;
 * the widget name will be displayed on the top of the information area of the dialog.
-* Feel free to browse the various sections to see the class hierachy, CSS nodes and so on.
+* Feel free to browse the various sections to see the class hierarchy, CSS nodes and so on.
 * The second top-left button (just next to the target icon) allows you to switch between the details of the selected widget and the widget